Back to feature list...

 Some legacy monochrome terminals don't take advantage of color palettes, although they use various visual styles for monochrome text.

-TerminalControl
+TerminalControl and

 make it possible to define a custom color scheme, assigning different colors to distinct visual styles: